Kalan-Lab/codoff/README.md

 	Program: codoff
 	Author: Rauf Salamzade
 	Affiliation: Kalan Lab, UW Madison, Department of Medical Microbiology and Immunology

 	This program compares the codon-usage distribution of a focal-region/BGC to the codon usage of the background genome.
 It will report the cosine distance and Spearman correlation between the two profiles, as well as an empirical P-value for whether the codon usage is siginficantly different between the focal region and background genome.
 Only CDS features which are of length divisible by 3 will be considered.

 	Two modes of input are supported:

 	1. (WORKS FOR BOTH EUKARYOTES & BACTERIA) Focal region and full-genome provided as GenBank files with CDS features (compatible with antiSMASH outputs).
 Multiple focal region GenBank files can be provided, e.g. consider a biosynthetic gene cluster split across multiple scaffolds due to assembly fragmentation.

 	   Example command:

 	   $ codoff -f Sw_LK413/NZ_JALXLO020000001.1.region001.gbk -g Sw_LK413/LK413.gbk

 	2. (WORKS ONLY FOR BACTERIA) Full genome is provided as a FASTA or GenBank file.
 If CDS features are missing gene calling is performed using pyrodigal.
 Afterwards, the focal region is determined through user speciefied coordinates.

 	   Example command:

 	   $ codoff -s NZ_JALXLO020000001.1 -a 341425 -b 388343 -g Sw_LK413/LK413.fna

 options:
-  -h, --help            show this help message and exit -g FULL_GENOME, --full_genome FULL_GENOME
+  -h, --help            show this help message and exit -g FULL_GENOME, --full-genome FULL_GENOME
-                        Path to annotated full-genome in GenBank or FASTA format for isolate's genome.
+                        Path to a full-genome in GenBank or FASTA format.
+If GenBank file provided, CDS features are required.
   -s SCAFFOLD, --scaffold SCAFFOLD
                         Scaffold identifier for focal region.
-  -a START_COORD, --start_coord START_COORD
+  -a START_COORD, --start-coord START_COORD
                         Start coordinate for focal region.
-  -b END_COORD, --end_coord END_COORD
+  -b END_COORD, --end-coord END_COORD
                         End coordinate for focal region.
-  -f FOCAL_GENBANKS [FOCAL_GENBANKS ...], --focal_genbanks FOCAL_GENBANKS [FOCAL_GENBANKS ...]
+  -f FOCAL_GENBANKS [FOCAL_GENBANKS ...], --focal-genbanks FOCAL_GENBANKS [FOCAL_GENBANKS ...]
                         Path to focal region GenBank(s) for isolate.
 Locus tags must match with tags in full-genome GenBank.
   -o OUTFILE, --outfile OUTFILE
-                        Path to output file.
+                        Path to output file [Default is standard output].
-  -p PLOT_OUTFILE, --plot_outfile PLOT_OUTFILE
+  -p PLOT_OUTFILE, --plot-outfile PLOT_OUTFILE
                         Plot output file name (will be in SVG format).
 If not provided, no plot will be made.
   -v, --version         Print version and exist
 ```